Mechanical Engineer Jobs in USA with Visa Sponsorship

 What degree do I need to get sponsored as a mechanical engineer?

 A bachelor's degree in mechanical engineering or a closely related engineering discipline is the standard requirement.
-H-1B sponsorship for mechanical engineering roles is well-established since the role clearly qualifies as a specialty occupation.
+H-1B visa sponsorship for mechanical engineering roles is well-established since the role clearly qualifies as a specialty occupation.
 Having an ABET-accredited equivalent degree or a U.S. master's degree strengthens both your H-1B petition and lottery odds.

 Which industries sponsor the most mechanical engineers?